 - communicate this information to fishery managers within their countries

-This means fishing grounds can ‘move’, fish move deeper, fish change in abundance, the proportions of tuna and bycatch change, and shore facilities are affected by sea-level rise or cyclones.
+Changes in the ocean environment mean that fishing grounds can move, fish may move deeper, the abundance of tuna may change, the proportion of tuna to bycatch may change, and shore facilities may be affected by rising sea levels or cyclones.

-The Pacific Community, supported by OFMP, researches the effects of climate change on tuna fish stocks.
-They examine climate change forecasts and assess the vulnerability of the region and its oceanic fisheries to such impacts.
-Catch and therefore revenue can fluctuate with El Nino – La Nina phases.
+The Pacific Community, supported by OFMP2, researches the effects of climate change on tuna stocks, using a combination of research at sea and modelling.
+SPC researchers examine climate-change forecasts and assess the vulnerability of the region and its oceanic fisheries to such impacts.
+They:

-- use models to examine climate change impacts on target tuna species on the scale of sub-regional to national (such as SEAPODYM, which integrates climate, fish populations, the environment and fisheries aspects to model)
+- use models such as SEAPODYM to examine the impacts of climate change impacts on target tuna species, on several scales from sub-regional to national

 - examine tuna diets to monitor how climate change affects food sources

 - write reports on how climate change affects oceanic fisheries, and make recommendations.

 Research on the ocean is expensive and is conducted in small, intense blocks of time.
 SPC’s marine biologist Valerie Allain, who provides important insights to OFMP2 on the possible impacts of climate change, describes the team needed for such a trip (2.19 min).